aandryashin/matchers/README.md

 # Matchers

 **Matchers** is simple package to allow go programmers write java like tests.
+It is compatible with go test, self described and self tested (see matchers_test.go).

 ```go
 package main